hackclub/hackclub/workshops/pyramid_discord_bot/README.md

 or by opening it with your text editor and changing it through that.

-Finally, add it to your server by going to the `OAuth2` tab and generating a URL with `scopes` being `bot` and with the permisssion bit `67584`:
+Finally, add it to your server by going to the `OAuth2` tab and generating a URL with `scopes` being `bot` and with the permission bit `67584`:

 ![OAuth](https://raw.githubusercontent.com/safinsingh/pyramid/master/assets/oauth.png)